 Practical advice for Switzerland

-• Have a job offer before you go if possible — it makes the cantonal registration smoother
+- Have a job offer before you go if possible - it makes cantonal registration smoother

 Austria